abbierm/RecursionWorksheet/README.md

 - The worksheet.py file will have the the functions defined with a short description detailing what algorithm the function should complete.

 - Once you are done writing out the answers you can test your worksheet by running the following command

         python main.py test

 ## Details

-#### There program has four different commands.
-If you try to run the main.py script without one of these four commands then the program will return with an error message.
+#### The program has four different basic commands.
+If you run the main.py script without one of these four command line arguments then the program will return with an error message.

-1. make - Creates a new worksheet.py file inside of the worksheet/MM-DD directory along with a test_worksheet.py file used to test.
+1. "make" - Creates a new worksheet.py file inside of the worksheet/MM-DD directory along with a test_worksheet.py file used to test.

-2. test - Runs pytest and prints results to the terminal.
+2. "test" - Runs pytest and prints results to the terminal.

-3. clean - Removes all of the tests inside of the worksheets/ directory
+3. "clean" - Removes all of the tests inside of the worksheets/ directory

-4. remove - Removes one worksheet
+4. "remove" - Removes one worksheet

-#### There are two optional command line arguments.
+#### There are three optional command line arguments.
 If you don't include these the program will assume the default values.

-1. -n - Specify the number of worksheets to create.
+1. "-n" : Specify the number of worksheets to create.
 The default is set at 5. "make" is the only command that uses the -n command.

-2. -d - Specify the date (or what you want to name the folder).
+2. "-d" : Specify the date (or what you want to name the folder).
 The default is set at the current date.

+3. "--no-i" : Tells the program to generate a worksheet without the docstring instructions.
+Without including this argument the worksheet will have instructions.

 ## Examples commands :